-The combined net position for the University increased \$5.15 million, which is an increase of 19.40%.
-See further discussion below.
+The University's financial position remained relatively stable during the fiscal year ended June 30, 2019.
+Net position for the University increased \$2.13 million, which is an increase of 7.71%.

 Statement of Net Position

 The Statement of Net Position presents the assets, deferred outflows of resources, liabilities, deferred inflows of resources, and net position of the University as of the end of the fiscal year.
 The statement is a point-in-time fiscal snapshot of the University.
 From the data presented, readers of the Statement of Net Position are able to determine the assets available to continue the operations of the University.
 They are also able to determine how much the University owes to vendors and others and how much is held for future use by the University or others.
 Finally, the Statement of Net Position provides a picture of the net position and its availability for expenditure by the University.